-We are learning more about groundwater quality in Wisconsin.
-Collecting information about the occurrence of different substances found in groundwater and their impacts to human and environmental health are ongoing subjects of research.
+We continue to learn more about groundwater quality in Wisconsin through research by collecting information about the occurrence of different substances found in groundwater and their impacts on human and environmental health.

-Pathogens are organisms or other agents that can cause disease, including microorganisms such as bacteria, viruses and protozoa that can cause waterborne disease.
-Groundwater contamination by microbial pathogens can often be traced to human or livestock fecal wastes that seep into the ground from sources such as inappropriately constructed or failing septic systems, leaking sanitary sewers or improperly managed animal manure
+Pathogens are organisms or other agents that can cause disease.
+These include microorganisms such as bacteria, viruses and protozoa that can cause waterborne disease.
+Groundwater contamination by microbial pathogens can often be traced to human or livestock fecal waste that seeps into the ground from sources such as poorly constructed or failing septic systems, leaking sanitary sewers or improperly managed animal manure.

 Nitrate is Wisconsin's most widespread groundwater contaminant.
-Nitrate contamination of groundwater is increasing in extent and severity in the state.
-Most nitrate in groundwater (about 90%) is due to agricultural inputs, including manure spreading and fertilizer application.
+Nitrate contamination of groundwater is increasing in the state.
+About 90% of nitrate in groundwater is due to agricultural inputs, including manure spreading and fertilizer application.

 Arsenic occurs naturally in soil and rock, typically bound to other minerals such as pyrite (pictured).
 Under certain environmental conditions, arsenic can dissolve and be transported in groundwater.
-It can also be released as a by-product from agricultural and industrial activities.
-Other examples of natural contamination in Wisconsin are radium in southeastern Wisconsin, chromium in Dane County and strontium.
+It can also be released as a by-product of agricultural and industrial activities.

 Pesticides are a broad class of substances designed to kill, repel or otherwise disrupt living things that are considered pests.
 Normal field applications, spills, misuse or improper storage and disposal can all lead to pesticide contamination in groundwater.
 In Wisconsin, the main source of pesticides in groundwater is agricultural herbicide and insecticide applications.

 Radionuclides are radioactive atoms.
 It is possible for radionuclides to be manmade but they also occur naturally in rock formations and are released to groundwater over millions of years by geochemical reactions.
 Since they occur naturally in rock formations, every well in Wisconsin contains some level of dissolved radionuclides.
-In many places these levels are not concerning, but some areas of the state tend to have notably high concentrations.
+In many places, these levels are not concerning, but some areas of the state tend to have notably high concentrations.
+Other examples of natural contamination in Wisconsin are radium in southeastern Wisconsin, chromium in Dane County, manganese and strontium.

 Volatile Organic Compounds (VOCs) are a group of common industrial and household chemicals that evaporate or volatilize when exposed to air.
-Improper handling or disposal of VOCs is often the reason why they occur in groundwater.
+Examples of products containing VOCs include gasoline and industrial solvents, paints, paint thinners, air fresheners and household products such as spot and stain removers.
+Improper handling or disposal of VOCs is often the reason why they appear in groundwater.
 At least 59 different VOCs have been found in groundwater in Wisconsin.